samuel-gamelin/Rabbits-and-Foxes/README.md

 - Contributions are made through GitHub, on this repository.
 - Please download and install git and/or GitHub Desktop.
 [Download Link](https://git-scm.com/)
 - Slack is used as the main chat for this project.
-[Inviation Link](https://www.google.ca)
+[Invitation Link](https://www.google.ca)
 - Github Issues will be used to task and ticket tracking.

 ### Documentation